okayash/Project01_Fong/README.md

 ## Commands or steps needed to build and run your program.
 ## Any external libraries, tools, or dependencies required.

 Python Libraries:

-re - Regular Expression Operators os - Operating System Interfaces sys - System Parameters and Functions
+re - Regular Expression Operators

+os - Operating System Interfaces

+sys - System Parameters and Functions

+To execute the program, use the following commands:

+For console output: python3 Project1/optimizer.py  [filename].txt

+To store output into a text file: python3 Project1/optimizer.py [filename].txt > output.txt

 # Input Requirements
 ## Expected input format (e.g., SQL query text file, command-line input).
-Inputs must be an SQL query text file.
+Inputs must be an SQL query text file with schema definitions containing attributes, followed by SQL queries.
-First, there must be a schema definition portion in SQL.
-Then, an SQL query ending with ;.

 ## Any assumptions about schema names, attributes, or query structure.
 Assumptions: